ePaperInnovation/pl-mcu-epd/Documentation/imageprep.rst

 Sequence File
 -------------

-An optional plain text file can be put in the image directory to tell the software to run a specific sequence instead of simply going through all the images found.
+An optional plain text file named ``slides.txt`` can be put in the image directory ``0:/<Display-Type/img>`` to tell the software to run a specific sequence instead of simply going through all the images found.
 If the file is found, the software will use it; otherwise the standard slideshow will be run.

-This sequencer supports regional updates, image compositing by copying areas of existing files and can fill rectangles with a uniform grey level.
+This sequence supports regional updates, image compositing by copying areas of existing files and can fill rectangles with a uniform grey level.
 Then the waveform type and area coordinates are specified for each update, enabling more advanced operation of the system.